navikt/kafka-plain-saslserver-2-ad/README.md

 By defining Read/Write allowance with Active Directory groups, authorization is moved from Zookeeper Access Control Lists to group membership.

-Binding and group membership information is cached with google guava cache (limited lifetime after write), giving minor performance penalty and reduced LDAPS traffic.
+Binding and group membership information is cached (limited lifetime after write), giving minor performance penalty and reduced LDAPS traffic.

 ## Tools